felipelouza/mm-repair/Readme.md

 ### mat2csrv.py
 Tool to compute the CSRV representation of a matrix.
-The input matrix is assumed to be in `csv` format unless its name ends with the `.dbl` extension in that case it is assumed to be in dense format with a 8-byte double per entry.
+The input matrix is assumed to be in `csv` format unless its name ends with the `.dbl` extension in that case it is assumed to be in dense format with a 8 byte double per entry.
 Outputs the `.vc` and `.val` files.
 Superseeded by 'csvmat2csrv'.